ciscoketcheon/Email-Monitoring/README.md

 ### 🚀 Verification

-Example on normal scenario when the script runs, the monitoring mailbox receive the email, the script sleeps till the next check cycle and keep repeating:-
+Example on **normal scenario** when the script runs, the monitoring mailbox receive the email, the script sleeps till the next check cycle and keep repeating:-

 ![Normal](emailmon-1-monitoring.jpg)

-Error scenario, the email service is not available, script triggers and sent SNMP trap:-
+**Error scenario**, the email service is not available, script triggers and sent SNMP trap:-

 ![SNMP Trap](emailmon-2-fail-trap.jpg)